Thinking at the margin

 The mighty A380 is no more, with Airbus announcing that it will end production of the superjumbo following a failure to attract new orders.
 It follows a decision by Emirates - the world's largest purchaser of A380s by a long way (see the image above!) - to cut back an outstanding order for A380s from 53 to just 14.

 Like the Concorde before, it doesn't matter how good the technology is if the economics doesn't stack up.
 RIP A380.

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 20: Thinking at the margin was compiled by Justin Pyvis and delivered on 17 February 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.